 Mara has advanced degrees from the University of Colorado and George Mason University and is currently a Resident in Counseling in Falls Church.
 After her own struggle with postpartum anxiety and depression she felt that helping other women through postpartum challenges was her calling.
-Mara is leading PSVa’s effort to educate maternal-child healthcare providers about PMADs and is PSVa’s point of contact for the INOVA Health System, where she leads two postpartum support groups and provides outreach and education to those seeking to learn more about postpartum depression.
+Mara is leading PSVa’s effort to educate maternal-child healthcare providers about PMADs and is PSVa’s point of contact for the INOVA Health System.
 Mara and her family live in Fairfax.